dougluce/kvs.io/README.md

 # kvsio

-A monitorable key-value store written in [LiveScript](livescript.net).
+A key-value access and monitoring layer written in [LiveScript](livescript.net).
+Data is organized into buckets accessible via cryptographically secure names.

-Data is organized into buckets and stored redundantly.
-The system stores data securely using only browser-based HTML without the need for any complex set-up.
+Redundancy is provided by the excellent [riak](http://docs.basho.com/riak/latest/) key-value store.
+Use from browser javascript without complex set-up.

 ## Principles

+### A new access method

+Instead of a complex api-key- or username-based auth system, data is stored in buckets with cryptographically secure names.
+This allows for secure partitioning of data without the need to pre-make authentication information.

+This is appropriate for certain applications such as per-user settings and information.
+Bucket names are not generally listable by others.
+Keeping the bucket names secure requires care: always use HTTPS and take care not to expose bucket names externally.

+Outside of bucket names, there is no access control.
+Anyone with a bucket name has full read/write access to that bucket.

 ### Simplicity